iuliali/budget-tracker/livrabil-1/README.md

 - GIVEN  I AM LOGGED IN MY ACCOUNT,\
 WHEN I ACCESS STATISTICS PAGE,\
-THEN I CAN SEE MY STATISTICS IN MY DEFAULT CURRENCY\
+THEN I CAN SEE MY STATISTICS IN MY DEFAULT CURRENCY.

+- GIVEN  I AM LOGGED IN MY ACCOUNT,\
+WHEN I ACCESS STATISTICS PAGE,\
-AND ALSO CHANGE STATISTICS CURRENCY IN CURRENT VIEW.
+THEN I CAN CHANGE STATISTICS CURRENCY IN CURRENT VIEW.

 ___
 ### Prioritized Product Backlog